 - As an indirect benefit, students notice improvements in their memory.
 ANSWER: NOT GIVEN

 (Information speaking about the “benefit” of the method for students only originates in paragraph 6.

 However, the writer only states that the students can learn more words: “…students can regularly learn 1000 new words of a foreign language during a suggestopedic session.”
-But, nothing is cited about any benefit to the memory of students.)
+But, we find nothing here about any benefit to the memory of students.)

 - Teachers say they prefer suggestopedia to traditional approaches to language teaching.
 ANSWER: NOT GIVEN